imtiajahammad/TypeScriptDemo/README.md

   - Angular has Routing functionality to create SPA
   - Angular also offers SSR(Server Side Rendering) which supports SPA

+# Data Types
+  - string
+  - number
+  - boolean
+  - array
+  - enum
+  - tuple
+  - any
+  - void
+  - never

+# Type Inference
+  - Typescript has the ability to determine the type from the value which has been assigned.
+But it is reconneded to use types.
+  -

+# Functions
+  - Different ways to write function
+  - Generic Function
+  - Optional Parameters
+  - Required Prameters
+  - Rest parameters

 # WORKFLOW